top of page

 5th & 6th Class (ages 10-12 years) are taught together.

-Stratford NS will open its first Early Intervention Autism Class for pre-school aged children (3-5 years) in September 2023.
-It will also open its first Autism Class in September 2023.
-Children in the primary level Autism Class (aged 5-12 years) will integrate with their mainstream class peers throughout the week.
+Stratford NS opened its first Early Intervention Autism Class for pre-school aged children (3-5 years) in September 2023.
+It also opened its first Autism Class in September 2023.
+Children in the primary level Autism Class (aged 5-12 years) integrate with their mainstream class peers throughout the week.
+Both of our autism classes are currently oversubscribed and all applicants for these classes in the 2024/25 school year will be placed directly on a waiting list.

 If you're unsure what the correct class level is for your child, take a look at this birth dates chart.